 The residence, was re-roofed, re-serviced and extensively refurbished in the mid-1990s, and an improved transit flat was inserted at the same time into the old chancery wing: the work was carried out by Higgs and Hill, and the total project cost was £2 million. [ ?
 During the 2000s, the west wing was converted into a flat for the deputy head of mission.]

 In Thrift’s original design, the offices were on the ground floor of the west wing, connecting to the main corridor and the study.
 They gradually expanded and took over other rooms, including in the basement.
 By 1938, the pressure they created on the residence caused one section of the offices to move into a flat in the block recently built next door.
 After the Second World War, in 1947, the whole of that adjacent block was leased as offices from the Bureau for Servicing the Diplomatic Corps (BODK – modelled on the Soviet UPDK) and they all moved out of the legation house.
 This block was never satisfactory, and by 1990 was severely substandard, even in structural terms, but security worries rendered it impossible to deal with basic maintenance problems in offices during the Cold War.

 When the offices building was restituted to its pre-War owners in the early 1990s, new short leases were negotiated to tide the embassy over until proper offices became available to rent or could be built.
 A new consular/visa office was built on the site of the garage next to the residence in 1991 in response to the greatly increased demand for visas after 1990.
 The Bulgarians offered one or two sites for new embassy offices but none proved suitable, and attempts to build in the residence garden were resisted.
-The offices, including consular/visa, eventually moved into a leased floor of a new office building at 9 Moscovska Street in 2001. [?
+The offices, including consular/visa, eventually moved in 2001 into a leased floor of a new office building, developed by an Israeli company, Ashtrom Group, at 9 Moscovska Street. [?
 What happened to former block?]